Age-of-Information with Information Source Diversity in an Energy Harvesting System: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We focus on a communication system formed by a single energy-harvesting monitoring node and $n$ heterogeneous information sources, all capable of measuring the current status of an underlying process of interest (see Fig. \ref{fig:scheme}).
+We focus on a communication system formed by a single energy-harvesting monitoring node and $n$ heterogeneous information sources, all capable of measuring the status of an underlying process.
 The monitoring node can query any of these information sources to receive an update on the status of the underlying process.
-These information sources may, for example, model sensors with different technologies measuring the same process.
+For example, these information sources may model sensors with different technologies measuring the same process.
+In this paper, we consider such a general scenario, that could be further detailed to a multi-sensor, multi-radio, or multi-transducer scenarios \cite{himayat2014multi, qiu2018can}.
 Time is divided into slots of equal length, and we assume that the monitoring node can query from only one of the sources in each time slot.
 The received status update becomes available at the beginning of the next time slot.
-We highlight two important dynamics at the monitoring node: energy fluctuations and the AoI about the process of interest.
-The objective is to minimize the average AoI at the monitoring node, taking into account the time-varying energy budget.
+We highlight two important dynamics at the monitoring node: energy fluctuations and the AoI.
+The objective is to minimize the average AoI at the monitoring node taking into account the time-varying energy budget.